King Edward High School: History

 The school was established in the borough of Matatiele in 1890 by French Protestant Missionaries and the school's only teacher was a teacher named Miss Leary.
 It was a relatively poor school upon its foundation for impoverished white children.
 It was little more than a thatched hut when it was created in the 19th century.

 Following the South African War, the school received its first headmaster when an Anglo-South African named Mr. Melville was appointed to be the school's first principal.
 The school, under Mr. Melville, was named "King Edward Coronation School" to honor King Edward VII.
 The construction of the present school's buildings began in earnest in 1910 and the original name of "King Edward Coronation School" was changed first to "King Edward Public School" and later "King Edward High School".
 In 1934 the school attained high school status.
 The school and the small town of Matatiele were hit very hard by the Great Depression.

-The school received much funding from the Apartheid government which helped lift the school from poverty.
-Subsequently, as with all Model C schools in South Africa, the school was reserved for white children only and it did not start admitting black students until 1994 – when South Africa was desegregated.
-It was the only school for white students in Matatiele during the Apartheid years.

 In 2019, a parent accused the school of racism, with some classes composed exclusively of black children.
 The school said this was due to the need to teach English to non-English speakers to prepare them for later years when all instruction is in English.
 The alleged segregation was investigated by the Education Department.

-After being suspended due to COVID-19, extramural activities and sports resumed in 2022.